willfarrell/aws-wishlist/README.md

 - [ ] Allow easy filtering for logs using Request Id

 ## BIlling
 - CO2 Impact:
   - [ ] Have `ca-central-1` & `ca-west-1` classified as a green data centres
   - [ ] More granular details - by service
   - [ ] Toggle egress estimate?
-CloudFront to IP transfer
+CloudFront to IP transfer impact

 ## New
 - IPFS serverless service (Save files to s3, serverless node, serverless http gateway)